Official Opening of the Bergeron Centre for Engineering Excellence

 “This is a radically different space for a radically different type of education.
 Gone are the days of learning passively from lectures and textbooks.
 We want our students to think ‘outside the book’ by making things, testing prototypes, solving problems together and learning by doing.
 That’s the kind of creative training that will prepare them to solve the world’s complex challenges and to lead Canada’s economic future,” said Janusz Kozinski, Dean, Lassonde School of Engineering.

 The bright open space, with an intricate, reflective façade, was inspired by an image of a cloud floating about the Georgian Bay.
-Bergeron Centre was designed by Toronto’s ZAS Architects + Interiors, built by Laing O’Rourke in partnership with the Gillam Group and named in recognition of alumnus Douglas Bergeron and his wife Sandra for their $10 million donation.
+Bergeron Centre was designed by Toronto’s ZAS Architects + Interiors, built by Laing O’Rourke in partnership with the Gillam Group and named in recognition of alumnus Douglas Bergeron for his $10 million donation.

 “Tomorrow’s entrepreneurial engineers need to be open-minded collaborators working with talented people from a variety of fields,” said Bergeron.
 “The Bergeron Centre for Engineering Excellence gives students the freedom to think creatively, to imagine solutions that defy conventional wisdom and to take their ideas from sketches on a whiteboard into real-world technology ventures.